BLISWORTH HORSE SHOW circa 1955

-The horse show was typically held in Feast week* on a grass field, Hill Farm or on Park Fields,
+The horse show was typically held in Feast week*, initially on a field behind the mill (Mr. Kelcher's farm

-background to the right can be seen the farm house on the other side
+Osbornes.
+In the background to the right can be seen the farm house.

 In this shot below can be seen, clearly in the original, the Baptist Chapel, the Coronation Cottages